Checking your property after a major incident

-- Cordon off with tape, cones or posts
+- cordon off with tape, cones or posts

-- Use signs with warnings prohibiting access.
+- use signs with warnings prohibiting access.

-- Lock the doors and put up signs.
+- lock the doors and put up signs

-- Nail boards across doors and windows.
+- nail boards across doors and windows

-- Spray paint the building with warnings prohibiting entry.
+- spray paint the building with warnings prohibiting entry

-- Use barriers (eg tape), or security fences if the risk is severe.
+- use barriers (eg tape), or security fences if the risk is severe.

 What is a property professional?

-A property professional is one of the following:
+A property professional is either:

-- the school’s property manager
+- the school’s property manager, or

-- an Emergency Response Coordinator
+- an Emergency Response Coordinator.